 It's no secret that we're big fans of gReader here at AP, and the latest beta makes us love it even more, as it brings a complete UI overhaul to the application.
 The dev has redesigned the app to follow the Android Design Guidelines, so it's all Holo-ed out.
 And it looks fantastic.

 As you can see, the new interface ditches the dark-ish theme to go with Holo light, which looks great and feels faster and more fluid.
+The overall layout of the app hasn't changed that much, with most buttons remaining in the same place as they were before.
 Read More

 AccuWeather is one of the leading apps for getting more information than you could ever possibly need about the position of the sun, clouds, and the statistical likelihood that precipitation will fall from the sky.
 It has not, however, been the leader in Holo interfaces among weather apps (the Weather Channel beat it to the punch last week).
 Today, it catches up, though, with a brand spanking new UI.

 It's not just menu bars and Roboto that are being added for this interface overhaul.
+The company has also improved the widgets, allowing them to be resizable.
+Which, you know, all widgets should be.
 Read More